-Perception enhancement.
-Geometric operators at fine scale are typically applied to high-resolution 3D models, to analyze and extract small structures, and enhance the details, such as impressed characters or other high-frequency signals that are difficult to perceive.
-These approaches typically use differential geometry coupled with multiscale frameworks.
-Mara et al. [MKJB10, MK13] propose a transformation invariant feature vector, that is obtained by calculating the volumes of multiple concentric spheres intersecting the volume below the 3D model's surface at each point.
-They increase the readability of 3D scanned cuneiform tablets.
-Kolomenkin et al. [KST11] define a new direction field on surfaces (i.e., prominent field) that is oriented with respect to the prominent feature curves of the surface; they use this operator both for surface enhancement of archaeological artifacts, and for artificial coloring that can replace manual artifact illustration in archaeological reports.
-Levoy et al. [LPC00] use accessibility shading [Mil94] to visually enhance the appearance of chisel marks in 3D reconstructions of sculptures by Michelangelo.
-Polynomial Texture Map (PTM) [MGW01] and Photometric Stereo (PS) [Woo79] are other techniques that use the per-vertex computation of surface normals to increase the perception of fine geometric details in CH visualization and analysis.
+increase the perception of fine geometric details in CH visualization and analysis.
 Hameeuw and Willems [HW11] apply PTM to increase visualization of cuneiform tablets and sealings.
-For instance, the acquisition and characterization of coin surface [GWS09, MVSL05] overcomes visual limitations of traditional documentary techniques and provides an improved tool for numismatic understanding and coin morphology analysis.
+For instance, the acquisition and characterization of coin surfaces [GWS09, MVSL05] overcome visual limitations of traditional documentary techniques and provides an improved tool for numismatic understanding and coin morphology analysis.
 The incomplete nature of rock art drawing and photography data makes them difficult to read.
 Instead, PTM proved to be an efficient way to enhance the perception of petroglyphs.
-Mudge et al. [MMSL06] shows how the use of PTM on Paleolithic rock art allows scholars to better discern the most difficult to see surface attributes and fine details.
+Mudge et al. [MMSL06] show how the use of PTM on Paleolithic rock art allows scholars to better discern the most difficult to see surface attributes and fine details.